Journey Church Council: Council Qualifications, Role, Etc.

 - Above reproach—Council members must lead by example and demonstrate a lifestyle free from patterns of sin.

-- Husband of one wife—Council members, if married, must be devoted spouses.
+- Healthy Marriage—Council members, if married, must be devoted spouses.

 - Temperate—Council members must be self-controlled, enslaved to nothing, and free from excesses.